edniaj/centralised_exchange/cpp_router/documentation/architecture.md

 Problem: Secondary server might not have exact same state.
 Race condition between different gateways

+-------- What we need to implement later. ---------

+## Secondary server needed features
+1. Heartbeat system for secondary server to take over and sync
+2. Gap recovery process
+3. Checksum verfication

+---- old, will use it for blog later.  -------
 I will describe the architecture of the system in a way that is easy to understand.
 ## CORRECT: